Cirsium vulgare (Savi) Ten.

-Cirsium vulgare is a tall, biennial or short-lived monocarpic Thistle, forming a rosette of leaves and a taproot up to 28 inches (70 cm) long in the first year, and a flowering stem up to 5 feet (1.5 m) tall in the second (rarely third or fourth) year.
+Cirsium vulgare is a tall, biennial or short-lived monocarpic plant that forms a rosette of leaves and a taproot up to 28 inches (70 cm) long in the first year and a flowering stem up to 5 feet (1.5 m) tall in the second (rarely third or fourth) year.
 The stem is winged, with numerous longitudinal, spine-tipped wings along its full length.
-The leaves are stoutly spined, grey-green and deeply lobed.
-The basal leaves is up to 10 inches (25 cm) long, with smaller leaves on the upper part of the flower stem.
+Leaves are stoutly spined, grey-green, and deeply lobed.
+The basal leaves are up to 10 inches (25 cm) long, with smaller leaves on the flower stem's upper part.
 The leaf lobes are spear-shaped.
 The inflorescence is up to 2 inches (5 cm) in diameter, pink-purple, with all the florets of similar form.
 It is the national flower of Scotland.

 USDA hardiness zone 3a to 8b: from −40 °F (−40 °C) to 20 °F (−6.7 °C).